-Hypothyroidism is very common among people in the US which means that many people are taking thyroid hormone.
+Hypothyroidism is very common among people in the US which means that many people are taking thyroid hormones.

-Despite taking thyroid hormone many patients still show the signs and symptoms of hypothyroidism.
+Despite taking thyroid hormones, many patients still show the signs and symptoms of hypothyroidism.

-Why should patients taking thyroid hormone replacement for low thyroid still have symptoms?
+Why is it that some patients who take thyroid hormone replacement medication for low thyroid still have symptoms?

 In this post I will explain the top 10 low thyroid symptoms and explain how low thyroid causes each of these symptoms: